minvws/nl-kat-coordination/docs/source/user-manual/basic-concepts/scan-levels-and-indemnification.rst

    * - L0
      - do not scan
    * - L1
-     - do not touch
+     - hardly scan
    * - L2
-     - normal user
+     - scan like a normal user
    * - L3
      - detectable scan
    * - L4